 If either process is missing re-boot the Mac.

-Common PostgreSQL related issues are as follows:
+Common PostgreSQL related issues

 The DocMoto server maintains connections for each connected user with the backend PostgreSQL database.
 If for any reason PostgreSQL is stopped or re-started without re-starting the DocMoto server user's connections will be broken.

 If the PostgreSQL database is the problem users will typically see a message such as Unable to connect to the DocMoto server.
 (Socket::Closed)